tosinchukwu/capstone/README.md

 markdown
-# 🏥 Health Consultation Booking App
+# 🏥 MEDCRUSH Blockchain Hospital – Health Consultation Booking App

-A decentralized health consultation booking platform that stores **sensitive data off‑chain** (in a PostgreSQL database) while using a lightweight Ethereum smart contract for appointment confirmation and completion status.
+A decentralized health consultation booking platform that stores **sensitive data off‑chain** (in a PostgreSQL database) while using a lightweight Ethereum smart contract for appointment confirmation and completion.

 > **Privacy‑first**: Patient names, symptoms, and descriptions **never** touch the blockchain – only appointment IDs and statuses are on‑chain.